akarmakar87/akarmakar87/README.md

 ### Hello! 👋

-I am a senior Computer Science major at the University of Texas at Austin.
+I am a former Computer Science major at the University of Texas at Austin.